Arowanas are fish occasionally seen in public aquariums, Asian restaurant tanks, and pet stores across the world.

 Adults are excellent jumpers and can clear the water by up to 6 feet in order to snatch birds and reptiles from tree branches!

-Unfortunately, their surface dwelling habits and their inclination towards jumping when startled also makes them prone to ending up on the floor of your living room.
+Unfortunately, their surface-dwelling habits and their inclination towards jumping when startled also make them prone to ending up on the floor of your living room.

 - Scientific Name: Osteoglossum bicirrhosum